-Animals in the Forest: The Day Terrible Things Came is much more than just a young person’s animal story.
-That’s because it’s also “a story to save the Earth”!
+Animals in the Forest: The Day Terrible Things Came is much more than just a story from the animals’ point of view.
+It’s also “a story to save the Earth”!

 How does one story save the Earth, you ask?